Energinet-DataHub/geh-core/source/App/documents/documentation.md

 Features of the example:

 - Demonstrates the configuration of a _controller based API_ using the _minimal hosting model_.
-- Registers the default log level for Application Insights to "Information".
+- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information".
 - Registers health checks "live" and "readiness" endpoints.
 - Registers Noda Time to its default time zone "Europe/Copenhagen".
 - Registers API Versioning and Swagger UI to the default API version `v1`.

-Walkthrough:
+Preparing a Web App project:

-1. Install this NuGet package: `Energinet.DataHub.Core.App.WebApp`
+1) Install this NuGet package: `Energinet.DataHub.Core.App.WebApp`

-1. Add `Program.cs` with the following content
+1) Add `Program.cs` with the following content

    ```cs
    var builder = WebApplication.CreateBuilder(args);